-- Georgia Assessment for the Certification of Educators (GACE) Program Admission Assessment: $128
+Georgia Assessment for the Certification of Educators (GACE)

-- SAT score report (if you exempt the GACE and your scores are not found in Athena OR your scores are not on your high school transcript or college transcript, you will have to get them directly sent from the College Board to the certification official): $70
+If you exempt the GACE and your scores are not found in Athena OR your scores are not on your high school transcript or college transcript, you will have to get them directly sent from the College Board to the certification official.

-- Background checks (Some school districts may require students to complete a school district background check.
+Some school districts may require students to complete a school district background check.
 It may or may not have a fee associated.
-In other instances, depending on the placement, students may have to complete a pre-check background check: $37.50 or $18.00 for a recheck
+In other instances, depending on the placement, students may have to complete a pre-check background check (PDF)

-- Mandatory membership in a professional organization during field experience (Tort Liability Insurance): $15/year for SPAGE OR $18/year for GAE/NEA (Note: Fees for professional organizations are set by each organization and are subject to change.)
+Note: Fees for professional organizations are set by each organization and are subject to change.

-- Transportation and gas to placement site (note: students can be placed up to AN HOUR away from campus)
+Note: Students can be placed up to AN HOUR away from campus.

 Select the right background check.